Listen to this blog

 Analysing automation script failures using Exception details is an important skill for an automation tester.
-Selenium and Appium are most widely used open-source automation testing tools.
-If you are aware of Selenium WebDriver Exceptions list, it would put you at ease while troubleshooting failures.
-As a leading test automation services company, we would like to list Selenium WebDriver exceptions and its reasons.
+Selenium and Appium are the most widely used open-source automation testing tools.
+If you are aware of the Selenium WebDriver Exceptions list, it would put you at ease while troubleshooting failures.
+As a leading test automation services company, we would like to list Selenium WebDriver exceptions and their reasons.

 Every DOM element is represented in WebDriver by a unique identifying reference, known as a web element.
-The web element reference is a UUID used to execute commands targetting specific elements, such as getting an element’s tag name and retreiving a property off an element.
+The web element reference is a UUID used to execute commands targetting specific elements, such as getting an element’s tag name and retrieving a property of an element.

 When an element is no longer attached to the DOM, i.e. it has been removed from the document or the document has changed, it is said to be stale.
 Staleness occurs for example when you have a web element reference and the document it was retrieved from navigates.